Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Core Relaxations

 Using the relationships~\eqref{eq:g} and~\eqref{eq:def_F^j} between~$x$ and~$ \bm g $, any constraint of the form $ \y = x^2 $ can be approximated via the function

+for an integer $L \geq 0$.
 We use the above definitions to give an MIP formulation that approximates equations of the form $ \y = x^2 $. \begin{definition}[Sawtooth Approximation, \cite{Beach2020-compact}] Given some $ L \in \N $, the \emph{depth-$L$ sawtooth approximation} for $ \y = x^2 $ on the interval $ x \in [0, 1] $ is given by

-\end{definition} The set~\eqref{eq:sawtooth-approx} is a compact approximation of $ \gra_{[0, 1]}(F^L) $ in terms of the number of variables and constraints.
+\end{definition} The set~\eqref{eq:sawtooth-approx} is a compact approximation of $ \gra_{[0, 1]}(x^2) $ in terms of the number of variables and constraints.

 Based on the sawtooth approximation, we can now present the sawtooth relaxation for $ \y = x^2 $ from \cite{Beach2020-compact}, illustrated in \Cref{fig:my_label}, which arises by shifting each approximating function~$ F^j $, $ j = 0, \ldots, L $, down by its maximum error~$ 2^{-2j - 2} $ (established in \Cref{prop:F^L}, Item~2) and then adding additional outer-approximation cuts to~$ x^2 $ at $ x = 0 $ and $ x = 1 $. \begin{definition}[Sawtooth Relaxation, SR \cite{Beach2020-compact}] Given some $ L \in \N $, the \emph{depth-$L$ sawtooth relaxation} for $ \y = x^2 $ on the interval $ x \in [0, 1] $ is given by